 The College of Health is once again hosting their research focused speaker series.
-This year a total of 7 lectures will take place.
-The first six will be at 1 p.m. via zoom, and the last of the series will take place in person.
+This Fall a total of 3 lectures will take place.
+The links to join are available below, and afterwards you may view a recording of the presentations.
+We hope you’ll be able to join us for one or more of these presentations.

 Lynn Bielski | September 28, 2022